AVEVA/AF-SDK-Getting-Started-Guide/README.md

 The [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) is referenced in this sample, and should be installed to run the sample from the command line.

+Replace the placeholders in the appsettings.placeholder.json file and rename it it to appsettings.json.

 This sample is written against AF 2.10.

 ## Setting up the environment